The Art of Creating a Nonprofit Chart of Accounts – Part 1 of 2

 In this post we start a deeper dive into the most important list, the chart of accounts.

 Perhaps you are a new organization setting up QuickBooks for the first time.
 Or perhaps you’ve been operating for a while and you realize your chart of accounts is a mess.
-Even if you start with one of our QuickBooks Kits, which comes with a nonprofit chart of accounts, you will still need to customize it.
+Even if you start with QuickBooks® To Go!, which comes with a nonprofit chart of accounts, you will still need to customize it.

 Wherever you are starting, this post and the following one will give you a framework approach to making sure you have the key accounts your organization needs.
 But first you may be wondering…